WHAT IS A GROUP BREAK?

 HOW DOES IT WORK?

 During a group break, the breaker live-streams the opening of a sealed card product.
 The cards contained inside the case are sorted, packaged, and shipped to the customers following the break.
 Some breaks include all cards, including "base" cards (cards which are part of the product's main set which are not autographed or serial-numbered and do not contain pieces of memorabilia), while some do not.
-Be sure you know if all cards ship before you purchase a spot in a break.
+Make sure you know if all cards ship before you purchase a spot in a break.

 There are several different ways to conduct group breaks.
 We will describe the three most common types of breaks: